 Each student completes a check of their bicycle, as led by the teacher.
 Use ABCD check guide.
-The ABCD check
+The ABCD check is as follows:

 We must always wear a helmet when on a bike because it protects our head and our very important brain.
 Just as important, is for the helmet to be fitted correctly, otherwise it won't work properly.